Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 As I said, a great choice would be to base yourself in the vicinity of Nguyen Hue or Dong Khoi streets.
 Many of the best hotels in Ho Chi Minh City are clustered right here, and there are many places to stay in the immediate area.

-More: Best Hotels in District 1, Ho Chi Minh City (With Map)
+More: 20 Best Hotels in District 1, Ho Chi Minh City: A Local’s Guide With Map

-Depending on when you’re traveling, some five-star hotels in Ho Chi Minh City can be had for ~$100 USD per night.
+Depending on when you’re traveling, some five-star hotels in Ho Chi Minh City can be had for around $100 USD per night.

 The Park Hyatt Saigon, the Caravelle Saigon, and the Hotel Continental Saigon surround the Ho Chi Minh City Opera House, arguably the city’s most central location